Order of Selection Information

 7. Work Skills

-As a vocational rehabilitation program, our core mission is to serve individuals with disabilities who need our services most.
+DVR’s core mission is to serve individuals with disabilities who have the greatest need for services.
 This includes individuals with the most significant disabilities and students with disabilities.
+When priority of service categories are closed, DVR must assign priority for services based on the significance of a participant’s disability.

-What happens if I am placed on the waitlist?
+What can I expect when I am placed on the waiting list?

-• If you are placed on the statewide waitlist, we will provide you with information and referral services.
-This will inform you about other federal, tribal or state programs that offer services to help you meet your employment needs.
+• Your vocational rehabilitation counselor will provide you with information and referral services.
+This will assist you to connect with other federal, tribal or state programs that offer services to help you meet your employment needs, if available.
+DVR cannot provide other services, such as job placement assistance, to participants who are placed on the waiting list.

-• If you have a higher priority category, you will be served before customers in a lower priority category.
+• If you have a higher priority of service category (for example, category 1), you will be served before participants in a lower priority of service category (for example, category 5).

-• If you have an older application date, you will be served before customers with more recent application dates.
+• If you have an older application date within a priority of service category, you will be served before participants with more recent application dates in that same priority of service category.

-What can I do if I disagree with my priority category?
+What can I do if I disagree with my priority of service category?

 Important Information for Students & Families about Transition Services

-• Students with disabilities who have not applied for Division of Vocational Rehabilitation services (i.e. potentially eligible students) can continue to receive pre-employment transition services.
+• Students with disabilities who have not applied for Division of Vocational Rehabilitation services (i.e. potentially eligible students) can receive pre-employment transition services as usual.

-• Students with disabilities who have an Individualized Plans for Employment can receive pre-employment transition services as part of their plan.
+• Students with disabilities who have an approved Individualized Plan for Employment (IPE) can receive pre-employment transition services as part of their plan.

 What can students and families do to make informed decisions?